Locations:

 How soon after treatment will I feel better?

-You should feel better a few weeks after starting new treatments to manage your symptoms.
-If you need steroid eye drops or other medications, it might take anywhere from a few days to a few weeks for them to start working.
+You should feel better a few weeks after starting new treatments.
+If you need prescription eye drops or other medications, it might take anywhere from a few days to a few weeks for them to start working.

-The treatments will not cure your ocular rosacea, but they should relieve your symptoms and make you more comfortable during a flare.
+The treatments won’t cure ocular rosacea, but they should relieve your symptoms and make you more comfortable during a flare-up.

 Prevention